tidika/clip-embedding-api/README.md

 ### 🚀 Features
-- **Two API Endpoints**
-  Separate API Gateway endpoints are deployed—one for the CLIP ViT-B/32 model and another for the ViT-L/14 model—allowing flexible embedding generation.
+- **Two API Endpoints**: Separate API Gateway endpoints are deployed—one for the CLIP ViT-B/32 model and another for the ViT-L/14 model—allowing flexible embedding generation.

-- **Image & Text Embedding**
-  Supports both image and text inputs to produce corresponding embeddings.
+- **Image & Text Embedding**: Supports both image and text inputs to produce corresponding embeddings.

-- **AWS SageMaker Deployment**
-  Models are deployed on AWS SageMaker serverless endpoints for scalable inference.
+- **AWS SageMaker Deployment**: Models are deployed on AWS SageMaker serverless endpoints for scalable inference.

-- **Lambda Integration**
-  AWS Lambda functions handle API requests and interface with the appropriate SageMaker endpoints.
+- **Lambda Integration**: AWS Lambda functions handle API requests and interface with the appropriate SageMaker endpoints.

-- **Monitoring**
-  CloudWatch Alarms and SNS topics are set up for monitoring model health and performance.
+- **Monitoring**: CloudWatch Alarms and SNS topics are set up for monitoring model health and performance.

 ### 📁 Repository Structure